What Is It?

 General anesthesia is usually reserved for emergency C-sections in which there is not already adequate anesthesia.
 (In many cases, when a woman is in labor and has an epidural, this can provide the needed anesthesia for the emergency C-section.)
 If general anesthesia is used, you receive anesthetic medication through an IV.
 After you are asleep, a plastic tube called an endotracheal tube will be placed in your throat and into your trachea.
 The trachea, or windpipe, connects the throat to the airways of the lungs.
 When the endotracheal tube is in place, the anesthesiologist can manage breathing for you while you are unconscious.

-Your partner or a friend can be with you during a C-section if you have regional anesthesia, but not if you have general anesthesia.
+Your partner or a friend can be with you during a C-section if you have regional anesthesia, but usually not if you have general anesthesia.

 How It's Done